 - Renew or replace windows in poor condition.

 - Repair weak or unstable brickwork especially chimneys.

 - Remove or prune large trees.
 Branches in poor condition may threaten your property if brought down in a storm.

 - Check for poor drainage around your house and grade all ground against your foundation, and other parts of your lot such as parking areas, away from your home and outbuildings containing valuable equipment;

 - If you have a sump pump, check it regularly and consider a generator to maintain protection during power outages.

-- Promote some shade of south facing window areas using annual or deciduous plants such as vines, or install shade awnings, shutters, sails or blinds.
+- Promote some shade of south facing window areas using trees or install shade awnings, shutters, sails or blinds.